How to use graphic design effectively in the B2B IT industry

 There are other solutions such as Apple Keynote and Google Slides, but in our humble opinion, Microsoft PowerPoint takes the cake for the highest level of functionality and shared editability.
 When it comes to sales decks, such content is proliferated across the organization, but most of the time the sales rep who uses it will want to change it to fit their style of presenting, which is what makes PowerPoint so great.

-While designing for the audience may seem obvious in this scenario, designing for the sales engineer (the user) is equally important.
+While designing for the target audiences may seem obvious in this scenario, designing for the sales engineer (the user) is equally important.
 Every speaker is different, and design should be applied to turn their natural talk track into a visual story.
 Most companies design a one-size-fits-all corporate sales deck, but reps are more empowered to deliver an engaging presentation with their own tailored versions.

 PowerPoint remains the primary source for dispersing information to a large audience, especially in the enterprise B2B tech space.